Danyaruko/Lab-6-Python/README.md

  In addition to listed above, you should be able to test REST service by any mean convenient to you(I personnaly use Postman) In order to have this program work, you should:
 1. Download a zip version of repository
-2. Unpack it to any location convenient for you
-2. 1) Create in the repository a .env file, where assign such variables: user - for your desired MySQL user password - the password for the user host - name of the host whichever your MySQL server runs on
+2. Unpack it to any location convenient for you and create in the repository a .env file, where assign such variables: user - for your desired MySQL user password - the password for the user host - name of the host whichever your MySQL server runs on